 We now discuss what templates user-defined datatypes that are recursive give rise to.
-Many of the datatypes we define are just lists of existing types.
-For example, we can define a list of rationals as follows.
+Many of the datatypes we define are just true lists of existing types.
+For example, we can define a true list of rationals as follows.
+Notice listof gives us a true list.